mjosefs/clojure-exercises/README.md

 # clojure-exercises

-Answered exercises from [Closure for the Brave and True](https://www.braveclojure.com/) as well as (potentially) other places.
+Answered exercises from [Clojure for the Brave and True](https://www.braveclojure.com/) as well as (potentially) other places.